Santa Baby: Certifications

-Ariana Grande version
+Ariana Grande and Liz Gillies version

 On November 6, 2013, Ariana Grande announced via Twitter she would be releasing new music each week leading up to Christmas.
-On the fourth and final week she released a cover of "Santa Baby", which features Grande's former Victorious co-star Elizabeth Gillies.
+On the fourth and final week she released a cover of "Santa Baby", which features Grande's former Victorious co-star Elizabeth Gillies (credited as Liz Gillies).
 It was distributed to digital retailers such as Amazon Music on December 10, 2013.
 It was then placed as the fourth and closing track to her first extended play, Christmas Kisses, which was released the same week.

 Critical reception

 Grande's version of "Santa Baby" received largely positive reviews from music critics.
 Jocelyn Vena from MTV enjoyed Grande's take on "Santa Baby", comparing it with Kitt's original version.
 Carolyn Menyes from Music Times ranked it as the best song on Christmas Kisses, awarding particular praise to its production and Grande and Gillies's chemistry.
 However, Menyes felt the mix of their vocals together could have been improved.
 Billboard's Piedra described the collaboration as a "fun duet" and an "experience like no other".